 There are three ways to store and segment your data on activists.

 - Core fields.
 Core fields are Action Network's built-in fields for activists.
-They are first name, last name, email address, mobile number, street, city, state, zip/postal code, country, and language.
+They are first name, last name, email address, mobile number, street, city, state or province, zip/postal code, country, and language.
 Don’t make your own fields for this data, use ours (and make your life easier)!
 We already have questions built-in for the core fields too, so you should never create your own questions or custom fields for this data either (we’ll get to questions later on).

 - Custom fields.
 Use custom fields to keep track of other data you collect for an activist that will vary from person to person.
-For example, you could make custom fields for phone number, contact preference, accessibility concerns, volunteer shift, or employer.
+For example, you could make custom fields for work number, contact preference, accessibility concerns, volunteer shift, or employer.

 - Tags.
 Tags are applied to activists and are used to segment your list more broadly.
 You can easily target tags in reports and emails later on.
 For example, you could have a 'volunteer' tag for volunteers and tags like 'climate change' and 'health care' for different issues you work on.

 5. Migrate your data

 In Action Network, the people on your email and mobile list are called activists.
 If you’re bringing over an existing email list, use our Upload feature to upload spreadsheets of your data.
 Make sure to save your spreadsheet as a CSV!
 Here's a short video tutorial on uploading a new email list.

 Reminder: Your list must be 100% opted-in to receive emails and mobile messages from you.
 If you have questions about what this means, please contact us.

 |What data is required to upload?||